ppfeufer/aa-timezones/README.md

 ## Installation<a name="installation"></a>

-**Important**: This app is a plugin for Alliance Auth.
-If you don't have Alliance Auth running already, please install it first before proceeding.
-(See the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/allianceauth.html) for details)

-> **Note**
+> \[!NOTE\]
 >
-> This app makes use of a feature introduced with Alliance Auth v3.6.1, meaning,
-> installing this app will pull in Alliance Auth v3.6.1 unsupervised if you haven't
-> updated yet.
+> **AA Time Zones needs at least Alliance Auth v4.0.0!**
 >
-> **Please make sure to update Allianceauth to version 3.6.1 or higher before you
+> Please make sure to update your Alliance Auth instance _before_ you install this
-> install this app to avoid any complications.**
+> module or update to the latest version, otherwise an update to Alliance Auth will
+> be pulled in unsupervised.

 ### Step 1: Install the App<a name="step-1-install-the-app"></a>